SUPER REVIEW WORLD

 We spent the rest of the evening watching movies on Aaron’s personal VCR.

 Watching RoboCop and Indiana Jones with those guys remains one of my favorite memories of growing up.
 No one bullied me or told me I was a loser or anything.
-If I could Quantum Leap back to any night of my life and relive it, it would be that one.

 That night after Aaron’s parents went to bed it was time for Bat Club, our secret sect, to swing into action.

-Bat Club was the secret society Aaron and a few of the other guys had created the previous summer during Batman Fever, and one that I'd been initiated into by leaping from the top floor of Aaron’s garage down onto the main floor.
+Bat Club was the secret society Aaron and a few of the other guys had created the previous summer during the all-consuming Batman Fever, and one that I'd been initiated into by leaping from the top floor of Aaron’s garage down onto the main floor.
 An uncharacteristically brave action for me, it tells you how much I needed to be accepted by this club.

 Our rival gang was called The Night Boys.
 I will get to them in another review.